Why We Are Here

 Sometimes people suggest there's simply no way to change that.

 There IS hope.

 Tons of awesome programs already exist.

 Plenty of people are working on this challenge.

 It can fit into any system.
 After school programs, class projects, and even your fractions unit in math class.

 As teachers and students say, "it's a way to learn math, reading, and writing while learning about the world in a relevant way".

 Practicing empathy can't simply be a classroom's "extra credit".
 We've got to weave it right into the heart of class.

-Math, through written and visual story, is a language in which we can begin to practice empathy, ecosystem understanding, creativity, and collaboration.
+Math is a universal language.
+It can help us all practice empathy, ecosystem understanding, creativity, and collaboration.

-Imagine every child, educator, and parent seeing empathy as the most necessary approach & practice to learn math.
+Imagine every child, educator, and parent using the